usnistgov/MediScore/README.txt

       - Added subtitle on the plot
       - Added the noNum option to not print the number of trials on the plot legend.
       - Changed the aspect of plot ratio
+    * MaskScorer:
+      - Added optout querying and some verbose printout for mask score partitioner.

 CONTACT
 -------